-When the device is in low power mode, in order to avoid leakage, IO12 and IO13 need to be driven to logic level high or low.
+When the device is in low power mode, to avoid leakage, IO12 and IO13 need to be driven to logic level high or low.
 If these pins are no used, it is recommended to pull them down through a pull-down resistor of 10 k Ω .
-As DIO14 is internally bound with the ANATEST0 signal, a short positive pulse of about 75 μ s is generated at the device reset.
+The GPIO9, GPIO10 and GPIO11 can be configured to be used as output pin during the low power modes such as standby and sleep.
+For more information, see Section 3.4.1.5.3: GPIO special settings in low power modes.
+For packages VFQFPN32 and WLCSP34, as DIO14 is internally bound in with the ANATEST0 signal, a short positive pulse of about 75 μ s is generated at the device reset.

-4.12.3 GPIO registers
+3.12.3 GPIO registers